Swiftshine/swiftshine.github.io/documentation/gfa.md

 It is split into five parts: the archive file header, the file entries, the list of strings (for filenames), the compressed data file header, and the compressed data itself.

 ## GFAC - GoodFeelArChive
+Information about the entire archive is defined here.

 Header size: **0x30**
 <!-- i kinda just gave up with the indention halfway through  -->
 | Name      | Offset    | Size      | Data Type     | Description   |